 During the selection process at IIM's through CAT scores, the concerned authorities will verify the CAT eligibility 2021 of the candidate at various stages.
 An important point that the candidates must keep in mind is that meeting the minimum CAT exam eligibility criteria will not guarantee a seat in the IIMs.

-Before applying for the CAT 2019 Candidates should check the eligibility for CAT exam set by the IIMs.
-All the details of the eligibility criteria are described below.
-If a person has satisfied all the mentioned criteria then he or she may read the CAT Syllabus and begin his or her preparation.
+Before applying for the CAT 2021, candidates should check the eligibility criteria set by the IIMs.
+All the specifications of the CAT 2021 eligibility criteria are described below in detail.
+If a person has satisfied all the mentioned eligibility criteria, then he or she may read the CAT 2021 Syllabus and begin his or her preparation.